-Thread a large darning needle or yarn needle with cotton quilting thread, coat button thread, or old-fashioned unwaxed and unflavored dental floss.
-String cleaned morels lengthwise, knotted the thread/floss at each end of each morel mushroom to keep them in place and leaving at least 1/2 inch between each morel.
+Thread a large darning needle or yarn needle with cotton quilting thread, coat button thread, or old-fashioned un-waxed and un-flavored dental floss.
+String cleaned morels lengthwise, knotting the thread/floss at each end of each morel mushroom to keep them in place and leaving at least 1/2 inch between each morel so plenty of air can circulate around each mushroom.
 Hang the strings of morels in a cool, dry place until they are completely dry and brittle, at least 2 days and up to a week.

 How to Oven-Dry Morels

-Set cooling racks on baking sheets and arrange morels on the cooling racks.
-Or, remove racks from the oven and tie morels by the stem to the oven racks – so the morels are hanging down from the racks – using quilting thread, coat button thread, or unwaxed dental floss.
+Set cooling racks on baking sheets and arrange the cleaned morels on the cooling racks.
+Or, remove racks from the oven and use quilting thread, coat button thread, or un-waxed dental floss to tie morels by the stem to the oven racks so the morels are hanging down from the racks.
 Set the racks back in the oven.

-Whether laying the morels on cooling racks or hanging themf rom the oven racks, heat the oven to 130-140°F and let morels sit until they are completely dry and brittle, about 10 hours.
+Whether laying the morels on cooling racks or hanging them from the oven racks, heat the oven to 130°F to 140°F and let morels sit until they are completely dry and brittle, about 8 hours.

 How to Dry Morels In a Food Dehydrator

 Morels dry nicely in dehydrators.
-Lay morels in a single layer on the racks.
-Set dehydrator to 110 and dry for about 10 hours.
+Lay them in a single layer on the racks.
+Set dehydrator to 110°F and dry for about 10 hours.